India a global player under Modi's leadership: Nadda

 With Modi and a number of BJP leaders on a dais set up to welcome him, Nadda said the world now looks at India in a new light and that the prime minister has made contributions towards the world’s development.

 Modi expressed thanks to the people who were there to welcome him.
-(Agencies)
+(PTI)

 India a global player under Modi’s leadership: Nadda